 Next, I added the mayonnaise, spinach, chopped artichoke hearts, Parmesan cheese, and Monterey Jack cheese to the bowl of my food processor fitted with a steel blade.
 I pulse processed the ingredients 5 or 6 times until everything was well combined.

-Finishing the Spinach Artichoke Bread Ring Dip
+Combining the Spinach Artichoke Bread to the Bread Ring

 Once the rolls had risen, I spooned about 2/3 of the Spinach Artichoke Dip in the center.
 Then, I sprinkled some additional grated Parmesan Cheese on top of the rolls.

 I popped the pan into a preheated 350° F oven for 15 minutes.
 After 15 minutes, I removed the pan and sprinkled some additional Monterey Jack cheese on the Spinach Artichoke Dip.